SAP/odata-vocabularies/UI.md

 [ChangeSet](UI.xml#L1208)|1|

 ## <a name="DataFieldForIntentBasedNavigation"></a>[DataFieldForIntentBasedNavigation](UI.xml#L1211): [DataFieldForActionAbstract](#DataFieldForActionAbstract)
+The navigation intent is is expressed as a Semantic Object and optionally an Action on that object

 The navigation intent is NOT tied to a data value (in contrast to DataFieldWithIntentBasedNavigation), the data field represents a navigation trigger.

 Property|Type|Description